Jordan Slew

 Born in Sheffield, Slew began his footballing career at Sheffield United's academy in 2006, joining the club at the age of 11.
-After making his first-team debut in 2010, he attracted the interest of a number of clubs including Blackburn Rovers, for whom he signed in September 2011 for a £1.1 million fee.
+After making his first-team debut in 2010, he attracted the interest of several clubs, including Blackburn Rovers, for whom he signed in September 2011 for a £1.1 million fee.
 Slew also made two appearances for the England U19s in 2011.
 He subsequently spent time on loan at Stevenage, Oldham Athletic, Rotherham United, Ross County, and Port Vale.
 He joined Cambridge United in February 2015 and stayed with the club for 12 months.
-He signed with Chesterfield in February 2016, and then joined Plymouth Argyle four months later.
+He signed with Chesterfield in February 2016 and then joined Plymouth Argyle four months later.
 He helped Plymouth to win promotion out of EFL League Two in 2016–17.
-He joined Rochdale in September 2017, before dropping into non-league football with Radcliffe four months later.
-He joined Boston United in October 2018 and then moved on to Ashton United 12 months later.
+He joined Rochdale in September 2017 before dropping into non-League football with Radcliffe four months later.
+He joined Boston United in October 2018 and moved to Ashton United 12 months later.
 He returned to the EFL with Morecambe in January 2020, dropping back into the National League with FC Halifax Town in August 2021.
+He rejoined Morecambe for a two-year stay beginning in July 2023.
+He signed with Southport in July 2025.

 Club career

 Sheffield United

 Having started his career as a youngster with the Sheffield United academy, Slew made his first-team debut at the start of October 2010, coming on as an 86th-minute substitute in a 1–0 home defeat to Watford.
 He then signed his first senior professional contract with Sheffield United at the start of November, a deal designed to tie him to the club until the summer of 2012.
 After two further late-substitute appearances, he made his first start for Sheffield United in April 2011, playing the whole game and scoring in a 3–1 defeat to Preston North End at Deepdale.
 He made eight appearances in total for the club during the 2010–11 campaign, scoring twice.
 As well as his breakthrough into the first-team, Slew also played an instrumental part in Sheffield United's run in the 2010–11 FA Youth Cup, where they reached the final before losing to Manchester United's Academy side over two legs.
 Slew scored three goals during the cup run, including a goal in the first leg of the final.

-By May 2011, a number of Premier League and Championship teams had enquired about acquiring Slew's services, with United turning down a £500,000 offer from Fulham.
+By May 2011, several Premier League and Championship teams had enquired about acquiring Slew's services, with United turning down a £500,000 offer from Fulham.
 Shortly after, Slew agreed an improved two-year deal to keep him at Bramall Lane until 2014.
-He began the 2011–12 season as a first team regular, playing in all of United's games during that August, scoring once.
+He began the 2011–12 season as a first-team regular, playing in all of United's games during that August, scoring once.